JohanMes/Dev-Cpp/source/README.txt

 	   'Module Not Found' or 'Resource Not Found' errors when opening files, compiling files or running devcpp.exe.

 	4) It is advisable to run CleanSource.bat before commiting work, when you get errors complaining about old versions of code or when you want to diff the source folder.

 This process has only been tested using Delphi 6 and Delphi 7.
 The code base should be compatible with more recent versions of Delphi, but there is no guarantee anything will work.

-3. Compiling associated tools
+2. Compiling associated tools

 There are a couple of executables that need to be compiled and/or put in the right folder when building a release.
-These files can be found in the Tools subfolder.
+These files can be found in the Source\Tools subfolder.
+Precompiled files are available in the Tools folder in the SourceForge repository.
+All three associated are required to be present by the setup scripts.

 	1) ConsolePauser.exe.
 This needs to be put in the root directory next to devcpp.exe.
 This executable is launched by devcpp.exe when a console